 4. Additional items such as the little girl in the red coat, the red bow and the gift box were removed from Christmas decorations.

-Bend the cut-away portion back to reveal the doorway and also to serve as a stand to support the house.
+Bend the cut-away portion back to reveal the doorway.
+This also serves as a stand to support the uptight house.

 Build your town on a white table cloth or sheet.
 Your town can be set up on a table or on the floor.

 Place your houses in the village, either randomly or along a 'street'.

 Place wisps of cotton batting snow in yards and around fences.
 Outline paths between the houses with 'snow'.
 You can even make a snow hill for sledding!